raspberrypilearning/scouts-graphics/en/content.md

 ## Key messages

-+ Creating a computer game is as much about art as it is about the programming.
++ Creating a computer game is as much about art as it is about programming.
-+ The theme of a computer game comes from what it looks and sounds like not just do it does.
++ The theme of a computer game comes from what it looks and sounds like not just what it does.

 ## Leader instructions
-1. Discuss that computer games are not only created using code but also images.
+1. Discuss that computer games are created using images as well as code.
 2. Describe that image in a computer game is often known as a sprite.
 3. If they haven't used it before introduce the young people to Scratch.
 Explain that it is a programming language for creating games, stories and animations.
 4. Explain that they will be modifying a computer game by creating new sprites for it.